idalz/mobile-price-classification/README.md

 ![About Page](static/images/about_page_img.png)
 *Figure 3: About Page*

-These pages collectively provide users with an intuitive and interactive experience, facilitating easy exploration of the application's capabilities and insights into mobile price predictions.
+These pages collectively provide users with an intuitive and interactive experience, helping users easily explore the app’s functionality and understand how mobile price categories are predicted.

 ---